line/armeria/site/src/sphinx/server-grpc.rst

 The server will support both native gRPC_ and gRPC-Web_ from the same endpoint.
-Use the unofficial gRPC-Web-Client_ to access the service from a browser. gRPC-Web_ does not support RPC methods with streaming requests. gRPC-Web-Client_ might first send ``preflighted`` requests by the HTTP ``OPTIONS`` method, in order to determine whether the actual request is safe to send in terms of CORS.
+Use the unofficial gRPC-Web-Client_ to access the service from a browser. gRPC-Web_ does not support RPC methods with streaming requests.

+If the origin of the Javascript and API server are different, gRPC-Web-Client_ first sends ``preflight`` requests by the HTTP ``OPTIONS`` method, in order to determine whether the actual request is safe to send in terms of CORS.
 Armeria provides :api:`CorsService` to handle this requests, so you need to decorate it when you build a :api:`GrpcService`:

 .. code-block:: java